TimothyJones/PlusOneScoreServer/README.md

 It's a quick and dirty rails app.
 It communicates with [The Plus One Client](https://github.com/TimothyJones/PlusOne), under a contract tested with [Pact](http://pact.io).

+Verify the pact with:

+    rake pact:verify

+Start the server with:

+    rails server